feychou/ice-cream-saga/README.md

 # ice-cream-saga
-I'm using the same ice-cream to teach several React topics to my students and I thought the project needed its own mono-repo.
+I'm using the same ice-cream app to teach about several React topics to my students and I thought the project needed its own mono-repo.